Due Date: Thursday June 4, 10pm EDT

 Be sure to look at the feedback for previous assignments before submitting, as we will be grading you more strictly on things we have pointed out before.

-In this homework you are expected to use list abstractions for all list manipulations that the exercises may ask you to do, whether it is mapping, filtering, folding, ormapping, or andmapping over a list.
-Now that we have local, this is possible.
+In this homework you are expected to use list abstractions for all list manipulations where it is possible to do so, whether it is mapping, filtering, folding, ormapping, or andmapping over a list.
+When you need a short and simple helper for a list abstraction, use lambda.
+If the helper you need is not very simple, you should not define it locally so that it can be tested thoroughly.